robotont/robotont.github.io/html/_sources/files/sensors.rst.txt

 Displaying the camera feed
 --------------------------

 #.
-Establish an ssh connection between the robot and the PC as shown here: :ref:`connecting-remotely`
+Establish an ssh connection between the robot and the PC as shown here: :ref:`setting_up_pc`

 #. **On the PC** display the feed on RViz